-- 4.2.5 The pipelines used to supply and carry away fuel oil in/from the filters shall be equipped with shut-off valves or cocks. - 4.2.6 Filters on seawater suction mains shall comply with 15.3.1.
+- 4.2.5 The pipelines used to supply and carry away fuel oil in/from the filters shall be equipped with shut-off valves or cocks. - 4.2.6 Filters on seawater suction mains shall comply with 15.3.1. - 4.2.7 Self-cleaning filters shall be fitted with differential pressure monitoring devices and, at least, two filtering chambers, one of which shall be always cleaned and in reserve.
+During operation, periodical cleaning of a dirty filter chamber shall be automatically provided with backflush, blowing with compressed air or by other means without interrupting the filter operation.
+Fuel oil or lubricating oil contaminated as a result of washing/blowing shall be discharged to the dirty fuel oil tanks, waste lubricating oil tanks or oil residues tanks.

-4.3 SEA CHESTS AND ICE BOXES, BOTTOM AND SIDE VALVES, OPENINGS IN SHELL PLATING
+4.3 SEA CHESTS AND ICE BOXES.
+BOTTOM AND SIDE VALVES.
+OPENINGS IN SHELL PLATING